Xbox: Fourth generation: Xbox Series X and Series S

 The fourth generation of Xbox models, simply named Xbox, includes the Xbox Series X and Xbox Series S that launched on November 10, 2020.
 Both are considered members of the ninth generation of video game consoles alongside the PlayStation 5, also released that month.
+Like the Xbox One, the consoles use an AMD 64-bit x86-64 CPU and GPU with up to 16 GB of memory.